Curriculum vitae

 “How Not to Colonize the Past: Repositioning Edward Berger’s All Quiet on the Western Front (2022)” in Andererseits: Yearbook of Transatlantic German Studies 11/12, (2022/2023): 483-492).

-Poland in World War I, Jesse Kauffman.
+Review of Elusive Alliance: The German Occupation of Poland in World War I, Jesse Kauffman.
 Region: Regional Studies of Russia, Eastern Europe, and Central Asia5, no. 1 (Spring 2016): 97-100.

 Awards